-- (iv) identify pertinent water quality objectives and establish other appropriate water quality criteria or standards for the water system(s) and the sensitive receivers identified in (i), (ii) & (iii) above; - (v) review the specific construction methods and configurations, and operation of the Project to identify and predict the likely water quality impacts arising from the Project; - (vi) identify any alternation of any water courses, natural streams, ponds, change of water holding/flow regimes of water bodies, change of catchment types or areas, erosion or sedimentation due to the Project and any other hydrological changes in the study area; - (vii) identify and quantify existing and likely future water pollution sources, including point discharges and non-point sources to surface water runoff, sewage from workforce and polluted discharge generated from the Project, contaminant release from works on marine sediment and sediment release or re-suspension from works into water bodies; - (viii) provide an emission inventory on the quantities and characteristics of those existing and future pollution sources in the study area.
-Field investigation and laboratory test, shall be conducted as appropriate to fill relevant information gaps; - (ix) report the adequacy of the existing, committed and planned sewerage and sewage treatment facilities for the handling, treatment and disposal of wastewater arising from the Project as required in section 3.4.7; - (x) identify and quantify the water quality impacts based on the findings and recommendations from the Sewerage and Sewage Treatment Implications Assessment under section 3.4.7.
-The water quality concerns shall include, but not limited to, possible sewage overflow or emergency discharge due to capacity constraints of the sewerage system, and emergencies arising from the Project; - (xi) predict and quantify the impacts on the water system(s) include change in hydrology, flow regime, water quality and the effects on the sensitive receivers brought about by those alternations and changes identified in (vi) to (x) above.
-The prediction shall take into account and include possible different construction and operation stages of the Project; - (xii) assess the cumulative impacts due to other related concurrent and planned projects, activities or pollution sources within the study area that may have a bearing on the environmental acceptability of the Project; - (xiii) analyze the provision and adequacy of existing and planned future facilities to reduce pollution arising from the point and non-point sources identified in (vii) above;

-- (xiv) develop effective infrastructure upgrading or provision, contingency plan, water pollution prevention and mitigation measures to be implemented during construction and operation stages, including emergency sewage discharge in the case of sewage treatment works and sewage pumping stations, so as to reduce the water quality impacts to within standards.
-Requirements to be incorporated in the Project contract document shall also be proposed; - (xv) investigate and develop best management practices to reduce storm water and non-point source pollution as appropriate; and - (xvi) evaluate and quantify residual impacts on water system(s) and the sensitive receivers with regard to the appropriate water quality objectives, criteria, standards or guidelines. - 5.
-The Applicant shall address and assess water quality impacts arising from the following concerns:
+- (iv) identify pertinent water quality objectives and establish other appropriate water quality criteria or standards for the water system(s) and the sensitive receivers identified in (i), (ii) & (iii) above; - review the specific construction methods and configurations, and operation of the Project to identify and predict the likely water quality impacts arising from the Project; - (vi) identify and quantify existing and likely future water pollution sources, including point discharges and non-point sources to surface water runoff, sewage from workforce and polluted discharge generated from the Project; - (vii) provide an emission inventory on the quantities and characteristics of those existing and future pollution sources in the study area.
+Field investigation and laboratory test, shall be conducted as appropriate to fill relevant information gaps; - (viii) report the adequacy of the existing sewerage and sewage treatment facilities for the handling, treatment and disposal of wastewater arising from the Project as required in section 3.4.7; - (ix) identify and quantify the water quality impacts based on the findings and recommendations from the Sewerage and Sewage Treatment Implications Assessment under section 3.4.7.
+The water quality concerns shall include, but not limited to, possible sewage overflow or emergency discharge due to capacity constraints of the sewerage system, and emergencies arising from the Project; - (x) predict and quantify the impacts on the water system(s) include water quality and the effects on the sensitive receivers brought about by those alternations and changes identified in (v) to (ix) above.
+The prediction shall take into account and include possible different construction and operation stages of the Project; - (xi) assess the cumulative impacts due to other related concurrent and planned projects, activities or pollution sources within the study area that may have a bearing on the environmental acceptability of the Project; - (xii) analyze the provision and adequacy of existing and planned future facilities to reduce pollution arising from the point and non-point sources identified in (vi) above; - (xiii) develop effective infrastructure upgrading or provision, contingency plan, water pollution prevention and mitigation measures to be implemented during construction and operation stages, including emergency sewage discharge in the case of sewage treatment works and sewage pumping stations, so as to reduce the water quality impacts to within standards.
+Requirements to be incorporated in the Project contract document shall also be proposed; - (xiv) investigate and develop best management practices to reduce storm water and non-point source pollution as appropriate; and - (xv) evaluate and quantify residual impacts on water system(s) and the sensitive receivers with regard to the appropriate water quality objectives, criteria, standards or guidelines.